Taltol123/tough-cookie-v2.5.0/README.md

 ·································· ·········································· ······ ························ ··············· ··························································· ········································· ······························································································································································································································································································· ··············· ········ ················································································································ · ········ ·····
   ✓ OK » 657 honored (9.477s)

+Notes:
-Three test cases were removed from the test suite: 0002, COMMA0006, and COMMA0007.
+1.Three test cases were removed from the test suite: 0002, COMMA0006, and COMMA0007.
   These tests failed because the Expires attribute contains a hardcoded date that is already in the past (Fri, 07 Aug 2019).
   Since the cookie is considered expired upon parsing, the cookie is not stored, and the test fails.
   These failures occur even in the original 2.5.0 version of tough-cookie, before any modifications I made.
   Because these failures are not related to the patched vulnerability, the tests were excluded from the run.
+2.A new test, prototype_pollution_test.js, was added.
+  This test checks that there is no prototype pollution (CVE-2023-26136).

 ---